space-ultra/space-ultra/README.md

 **`"Space"`** refers to the architectural white space—the complex, often ignored structural gaps between legacy systems and modern AI.
 Whether it’s the latent space of user intent, the topological complexity of 3D building models, or the bottlenecks in a production pipeline, we treat these "invisible" gaps as the primary design surface.
 We don't just fill these spaces with AI; we build the bridges that make them coherent.

 **`"Ultra"`** signifies our approach to systematic reliability.
-We move ultra (beyond) the conventional "wrapper" paradigm:Beyond passive calls:
+We move ultra (beyond) the conventional "wrapper" paradigm:
-We architect autonomous, agentic orchestrations that take responsibility for outcomes.
+Beyond passive calls: We architect autonomous, agentic orchestrations that take responsibility for outcomes.
 Beyond probabilistic guessing: We wrap volatile AI components in deterministic state machines to ensure enterprise-grade predictability.
 Beyond manual implementation: We use AI-native coding agents to manage complex, multi-language stacks—from low-level C++ plugin logic to high-level Graph RAG pipelines—with a speed that defies manual engineering constraints.